The Mortgage to Rent scheme is a government initiative to help homeowners who are at risk of losing their home through mortgage arrears.

 How does it work?

-• If you are eligible for the scheme :
+- If you are eligible for the MtR scheme:

-• You will no longer own your property, but you can continue living in your home as a social housing tenant.
-Your tenancy agreement will be with an Approved Housing Body or your Local Authority depending on who purchases your home.
+You will no longer own your property, but you can continue living in your home as a social housing tenant.
+Your tenancy agreement will be with either an Approved Housing Body or your Local Authority, depending on whether your home is purchased by an Approved Housing Body or a Private Company.

 Benefits of the scheme:

-• Peace of mind for you and your family to remain living in your home.
+- Peace of mind for you and your family to remain living in your home, without disruption to your family life, in line with the terms of your tenancy agreement.

-• The proceeds of the sale from your home to the housing association will go towards your mortgage debt and your lender will discuss any remaining debt with you.
+- The proceeds from the sale of your home go towards your mortgage debt, and your lender will discuss any remaining debt with you.

 How to apply?